lip6/ITSTools-web/pgal.md

 ### Transition parameters

 Transitions can optionally define one or more parameters that allow a more concise and readable representation of a complex transition relation.

-Parameters have a type that is defined as a range of integers, introduced at the system level using a **typedef**.
-Semantically, each parameter can be replaced in the transition effects by each of the possible values in its type, producing several alternative transitions from a single transition that bears parameters.
+Transition parameters iterate over a given range of integers, defined using a **typedef**.

+Semantically, each parameter can be replaced in the transition effects by each of the possible values in its range.
+Thus a parametric transition compactly represents many alternative transitions, that differ by the substitution value used for their parameters.

+Transition parameters have the transition body as scope, and do not name clash with parameters of other transitions.

 Syntactically, transition parameters are declared in a parenthesized comma separated list just after the transition name, with a syntax reminiscent of arguments for a function or method.

-Each parameter is defined by giving its type followed by the parameter name which must start with a $ sign and cannot shadow a type (sytem level) parameter name.
+Each parameter is defined by giving its type followed by the parameter name which must start with a $ sign and cannot shadow another parameter already in scope.

-This example, already used above when discussing type parameters:
+In this small example, we use two parameters.
+In such a case, the cross product of the ranges of the parameters is explored.

 {% highlight C %}
 {% include_relative galfiles/param.gal %}
 {% endhighlight %}

-Is equivalent to this version that does not use parameter definitions. :
+This example is equivalent to this version that does not use parameter definitions. :

 {% highlight C %}
 {% include_relative galfiles/param.inst.gal %}
 {% endhighlight %}

-System parameters (introduced just after the name of the system) can be used anywhere in the specification.
-Transition parameters (introduced just after the name of the transition) have the transition body as scope.

-#### <a name="forloop"></a>d) For loop action
+### For loop action

 To ease modeling, GAL provide a constrained For loop iterative control structure.
 This mechanism is close to macro expansion, the loop is unfolded before analysis is performed.